World War II by country: Switzerland

 Switzerland intended to be a neutral power during the war, but Axis threats and military mobilizations towards its borders prompted the Swiss military to prepare for war.
-Following the German invasion of Poland on 1 September 1939, this country was completely mobilized within three days.
+Following the German invasion of Poland on 1 September 1939, the country was completely mobilized within three days.
 An invasion of Switzerland, codenamed Operation Tannenbaum, was planned for 1940, but Hitler decided it would be a waste of resources.
 Unlike the Netherlands, Belgium, and other western European nations that had easily fallen under German maneuver warfare, Switzerland had a strong military and mountainous terrain offering defenders the traditional advantage of high ground in mountain warfare.

 Despite its neutrality, Switzerland was not free from hostilities.
 Early in the war, Swiss fighters shot down German aircraft for violating Swiss air space.
 Counting both sides, hundreds of aircraft, such as those with battle damage, landed in Switzerland and were interned at Swiss airports and their crews held until the end of the war.
 Allied airmen were interned, in some cases contrary to Swiss law, and some were reportedly subjected to abuse in internment camps.
 Both sides accidentally bombed Swiss cities.
 Because of its defensive and hostile nature toward both sides, Switzerland eventually and unofficially proclaimed itself on its own side in the war.
 Although the Swiss government was anti-Nazi, Swiss troops did not directly participate in the war.
 After the war, controversies arose over assets of the victims and perpetrators of the Holocaust in Swiss banks.